 A CMV serology test is done to look for antibodies to the CMV virus in your blood.

-Another blood test that looks for the presence and number of virus particles in the blood can also be performed.
+Another blood test that looks for the presence and number of virus particles in the blood can also be done.

 Treatment is meant to control the infection and relieve symptoms.

 In some cases, long-term therapy may be needed.
-A medication called CMV hyperimmune globulin may be used when other drugs don't work.
+A medicine called CMV hyperimmune globulin may be used when other drugs don't work.

 Nutritional supplements or nutrition given through a vein (IV) may be used to treat muscle loss due to the disease.

-In people with a healthy immune system, symptoms usually go away without treatment.
+In people with a healthy immune system, symptoms go away without treatment in most cases.